Beehive: Langstroth hives

 Inside the boxes, frames are hung parallel to each other.
 Langstroth frames are thin rectangular structures made of wood or plastic and typically have a plastic or wax foundation on which the bees draw out the comb.
 The frames hold the honeycomb formed by the bees with beeswax.
 Eight or ten frames side by side (depending on the size of the box) will fill the hive body and leave the right amount of bee space between each frame and between the end frames and the hive body.
-With appropriate provision of bee space, the bees are not likely to glue parts together with propolis nor fill spaces with burr comb – although the dimensions now usual for top bee space are not exactly the same as those that Langstroth described.
+With appropriate provision of bee space, the bees are not likely to glue parts together with propolis nor fill spaces with burr comb – although the dimensions now usual for top bee space are not the same as those that Langstroth described.
 Self-spacing beehive frames were introduced by Julius Hoffman, a student of Johann Dzierzon.
 Langstroth frames can be reinforced with wire, making it possible to spin the honey out of the comb in a centrifuge.
 As a result, the empty frames and comb can be returned to the beehive for re-filling by the bees.
-Creating honeycomb involves a significant energy investment, conservatively estimated at 6.25 kg of honey needed to create 1 kg of comb in temperate climates.
+Creating a honeycomb involves a significant energy investment, conservatively estimated at 6.25 kg of honey needed to create 1 kg of comb in temperate climates.
 Reusing comb can thus increase the productivity of a beekeeping enterprise.

 The sizes of hive bodies (rectangular boxes without tops or bottoms placed one on top of another) and of internal frames vary between named styles.
 A variety of approximations to Langstroth's original box and frame sizes are still used, with top bars some 19 in long or a little more.
 However, this class of hives includes several other styles, mostly used in Europe, which differ mainly in the size and number of frames used.
 These include: